samgoldman97/mist/README.md

 # 🌫️ MIST: Metabolite Inference with Spectrum Transformers
 [![DOI](https://zenodo.org/badge/564051299.svg)](https://zenodo.org/badge/latestdoi/564051299)

 This repository provides implementations and code examples for [Metabolite Inference with Spectrum Transformers (MIST)](https://www.nature.com/articles/s42256-023-00708-3).
-MIST models can be used to predict molecular fingerprints from tandem mass spectrometry data and, when trained in a contratsive learning framework, enable embedding and structure annotation by database lookup.
+MIST models can be used to predict molecular fingerprints from tandem mass spectrometry data and, when trained in a contrastive learning framework, enable embedding and structure annotation by database lookup.
 Rather than directly embed binned spectra, MIST applies a transformer architecture to directly encode and learn to represent collections of chemical formula.
 MIST has also since been extended to predict precursor chemical formulae as [MIST-CF](https://github.com/samgoldman97/mist-cf).

 _Samuel Goldman, Jeremy Wohlwend, Martin Strazar, Guy Haroush, Ramnik J. Xavier, Connor W. Coley_